 The main differences with the painters who paint our sheds:

-- The sheds are hand painted with brushes and rollers with two thick coats of paint.
+- The sheds are hand painted with brushes and rollers with two thick coats of paint for the walls and 3 thick coats of paint for the trim.
 Nothing is sprayed.

 - The doors are caulked and seams of the shed are caulked.